-Who do I contact if I lost my debit card?
+Who do I contact if I lost my card?

-If you have misplaced your debit or ATM card, please call the lost card number at (800) 264-5578
+If you have misplaced your debit or ATM card, please contact your local branch for assistance during business hours, or call (800) 264-5578 after hours.

 Who do I contact if I suspect fraud on my account?

-If you suspect that there may be fraudulent activity on your account, please call (866) 842-5208
+If you suspect that there may be fraudulent activity on your account, please contact your local branch for assistance during business hours, or call (866) 842-5208 after hours.

 I am locked out of home banking for failed security questions.